-If you have an established website with lots of content, one day you may need to make some global updates to the data in your WordPress database tables.
-You might be lucky and a particular WordPress plugin may have an admin panel so you can make the required changes, but usually the admin panel does not cater for the case when you need to make hundreds of similar updates to lots of fields.
-This phpMyAdmin tutorial will show you exactly how to use this tool to update values in a MySQL database in a WordPress website.
+Large websites with plenty of material may require worldwide updates to the data in your WordPress database tables.
+You might be lucky, and a specific WordPress plugin has an admin panel where you can make the necessary changes.
+Still, usually, the admin panel does not accommodate the case where you need to make hundreds of similar updates to a large number of fields.
+This phpMyAdmin tutorial will walk you through using this tool to update values in a MySQL database on a WordPress website.

-WordPress or a WordPress plugin does not have a nice GUI so it’s impossible to easily make some global changes to the data in your WordPress database. e.g. This can be a big problem if you need to increase all the prices in your online store.
+When WordPress or a WordPress plugin lacks a graphical user interface, it is difficult to make global changes to the data in your WordPress database.
+This can be a significant issue if you need to raise all of the prices in your online store.

-WordPress uses the MySQL database and one of the benefits of MySQL is that you can easily export or import data into any MySQL database table (or even the entire database).
-You might not know that there is a great tool called phpMyAdmin that you can use to do all the exporting and importing of data.
-You can access phpMyAdmin from your cPanel (most hosting providers offer cPanel with your hosting account for free)..
+WordPress uses the MySQL database, which has the advantage of allowing you to easily export or import data into any MySQL database table (or even the entire database).
+You may be unaware that there is a fantastic tool called phpMyAdmin that you can use to do all of your data exporting and importing. phpMyAdmin can be accessed through your cPanel (most hosting providers offer cPanel with your hosting account for free).

-- Export all your product details from a particular WordPress plugin to a CSV file.
+- Export all your product information from a specific WordPress plugin to a CSV file.

-- Increase all the prices in your eCommerce store by 10%.
+- Increase all of your eCommerce store’s prices by 10%.

-- Modify links globally across the entire database.
+- Change links on a global scale across the entire database.

-- Update email addresses globally across the entire database.
+- Globally update email addresses across the entire database.

-It is extremely easy to use phpMyAdmin, so I created this tutorial that shows you how to use the phpMyAdmin tool.
-Once you learn how to use this tool you will be able to make all sorts of changes to your data quite easily.
+Because phpMyAdmin is so simple to use, I created this tutorial to teach you how to use it.
+Once you’ve figured out how to use this tool, you’ll be able to make changes to your data quickly.